saivenkat420/shopping-app/README.md

   - Secure login and registration system.
   - Uses authentication tokens to keep users logged in.

-- **Order Management**:
-  - Users can review order history and track shipments.

-- **Theme Switcher**:
-  - Lets you pick light or dark mode.

 - **Handles Errors**:
   - Displays error messages if the API fails and allows retries.